 Certified Coding Associate (CCA) Career and Certification

 As a medical coder, you would record diagnosis and treatment data to a patient's medical record in the form of codes.
 Read on to learn how you can meet the training requirements to become a Certified Coding Associate (CCA).
 Explore your education options in this field, and get info on the job outlook and salary potential for CCAs.
-Schools offering Medical Billing & Coding degrees can also be found in these popular choices.
+Schools offering Insurance Billing & Coding Specialist degrees can also be found in these popular choices.

 What Is a Certified Coding Associate?